 Endoscopic Spine Surgery is gaining in popularity among clinicians looking to improve outcomes and patient satisfaction.

-elliquence®, LLC, is the leading expert of Radio Wave Solutions with the Surgi-Max® Plus RF Generator and the original Trigger-Flex® directional RF handpiece.
-Together now with simple, smart and comprehensive Endoscopic Spine Systems, elliquence offers clinicians the full ability to perform endoscopic procedures with approaches for Transforaminal, Interlaminar, Rhizotomy and Spinal Stenosis.
+elliquence®, LLC, is the leading expert of Radio Wave Solutions with the Surgi-Max® Ultra RF Generator and the original Trigger-Flex® directional RF handpiece.
+Together now with simple, smart, and comprehensive Endoscopic Spine Systems, elliquence offers clinicians the full ability to perform endoscopic procedures with approaches for Transforaminal, Interlaminar, Rhizotomy, and Spinal Stenosis.

 Avialable for all approaches

 Available in a variety of sizes